The law of Probability Dispersal decrees that whatever it is that hits the fan will not be evenly distributed. — Unknown

 In aikido, when someone is dead set on an attack, an interesting response is to “take someone’s balance.”
 On the mat this means you literally go to where their body is not and shift your attacker's balance by taking advantage of their rigidity.
 For instance, if attacked hard from the right, you step in close to their left and with a small movement create an imbalance in their focus and thus force them to change approach.
 By not engaging directly in the attack, but sidestepping it, you turn the assault from rigid to fluid.

-In a human interaction you can use the same approach of take someone’s balance by carefully noting the tone and intention of the communication.
+In a human interaction you can use the same approach to take someone’s balance by carefully noting the tone and intention of the communication.

 Have you ever been in the following situation?
 In a meeting someone raises his or her hand to ask a question.
 After calling on them out pops the following, “Why don’t we seem to care more about our staff?”
 The question leaves you in a defensive position, a bit flabbergasted and unsettled.